 North Belfast Security Alert: Residents Evacuated as PSNI Establish Cordon

-Police in Belfast responded to a security alert in the north of the city on Sunday morning, evacuating a number of local residents and establishing a cordon in the Canning Place area off York Street as officers worked to assess the situation.
+Police in Belfast responded to a security alert in the north of the city on Sunday morning, evacuating a number of local residents and establishing a cordon in the Canning Place area off York Street after a suspicious device was discovered at a residential property β an incident that caused significant disruption throughout the morning before being resolved by early evening.

 Key Developments